Lee Atwater: RNC Chairman

 After the election, Atwater was named chairman of the Republican National Committee.
-Shortly after Atwater took over the RNC, Jim Wright, a Democrat, was forced to resign as Speaker of the House and was succeeded by Tom Foley.
+Shortly after Atwater took over the RNC, Jim Wright, a Democrat, was forced to resign as Speaker of the House and was succeeded by fellow Democrat Tom Foley.

 On the day that Foley officially became speaker, the RNC began circulating a memo to Republican congresspeople and state party chairpeople called "Tom Foley: Out of the Liberal Closet".
 The memo compared Foley's voting record with that of openly gay Congressman Barney Frank, with a subtle implication that Foley, too, was gay.
 It had been crafted by RNC communications director Mark Goodin and by House Minority Whip Newt Gingrich.
-In fact, Gingrich had been attempting to convince several reporters to print it.
+Gingrich had already been attempting to convince several reporters to print the rumor.
 The memo was harshly condemned by both political parties.
-Republican Senate leader Bob Dole, for instance, said in a speech in the Senate chamber, "This is not politics.
+For instance, Republican Senate leader Bob Dole said in the Senate chamber, "This is not politics.
 This is garbage".

 Atwater initially defended the memo, calling it "no big deal" and "factually accurate".
-However, some days later, he claimed that he had not approved the memo.
+However, some days later, he claimed that he had not approved it.
 Under pressure from Bush, Atwater fired Goodin, replacing him with B. Jay Cooper.

 Following Bush's victory, Atwater focused on organizing a public relations campaign against Arkansas governor Bill Clinton.
-Atwater viewed Clinton as a serious potential threat to Bush in the 1992 presidential election.
-At the time of Atwater's illness, he was supporting the bid of Representative Tommy Robinson for the Republican gubernatorial nomination to oppose Clinton in the fall.
+Atwater viewed Clinton as a serious threat to Bush in the 1992 presidential election.
+At the time Atwater became ill in 1990, he was supporting the bid of Representative Tommy Robinson to gain the Republican gubernatorial nomination to oppose Clinton that fall.
 Robinson lost the primary to former Arkla Gas CEO Sheffield Nelson.
+In an indication of how much importance Atwater and the RNC placed on Robinson's bid, Missouri's John Ashcroft, attended an Arkansas event where he was scheduled to endorse Robinson, only to discover that he had a primary opponent.
+Up to that point, when he met Nelson, Ashcroft thought Robinson was running unopposed.
+After Atwater fell ill, Robinson's RGA support evaporated.

 In 1989, Atwater became a member of the historically black Howard University Board of Trustees.
 The university gained national attention when students rose up in protest against Atwater's appointment.
 Student activists disrupted Howard's 122nd anniversary celebrations and eventually occupied the university's administration building.
-Within days, both Atwater and Howard President James E. Cheek resigned.
+Within days, both Atwater and Howard's president, James E. Cheek, resigned.

 Also in 1989, Atwater strongly criticized the candidacy of David Duke for the Louisiana House of Representatives.
 He said: "David Duke is not a Republican as far as I am concerned...He is a pretender, a charlatan, and a political opportunist who is looking for any organization he can find to legitimate his views of racial and religious bigotry and intolerance...We repudiate him and his views and we are taking steps to see that he is disenfranchised from our party."